-Admission to Honors is selective, but there is no set formula for admission; all completed applications will be thoroughly reviewed.
+We often get asked about GPAs and test scores.
 Most students admitted to Honors have at least a 3.5 GPA and have challenged themselves with a selection of Honors, AP, IB, and/or college courses.
-The middle 50% SAT scores are 1330-1430 (ACT 29-33), but overall our admissions committee is looking for students who will be interesting for each other, inspirational for each other, supportive for each other, and challenging for each other.
+The middle 50% SAT scores are 1330-1430 and ACT scores are 29-33.

 For admission purposes, there is no minimum GPA requirement.

 Honors students must maintain a minimum cumulative GPA of 3.5 for the last 90 graded credits of university-level work.